a-rashid-saaka/google-workspace/README.md

 I. Click the "Apps" icon > Google Workspace > click the "Gmail" service > Click "Safety."

 This will take you to the Safety page which is divided into four sections:
-- Attachments: Policies to protect against malware.
+- Attachments
-- IMAP view time protections: Malicious link protection for users of IMAP clients.
+- IMAP view time protections
-- Links and external images: Prevent email phishing attacks.
+- Links and external images
-- Spoofing and authentication: Reduce phishing due to spoofing and unauthenticated emails.
+- Spoofing and authentication

 II.
 Click the "Attachments" card to manage protections.
 You can enable or disable settings and view the default actions.